The Australian Council of Agricultural Journalists hosts professional awards each year to recognise the leaders in Australia’s rural media sector.

 Entry criteria: Examples of published work and written explanation of professional and leadership potential.

-How does it work: The Australian winner progresses to international judging, where 10 entrants are selected from across the globe to attend a professional development Boot Camp at that year’s IFAJ Congress.
+How does it work: Each of IFAJ’s 43 member guilds may submit one nominee for the prestigious award, which recognises outstanding young journalists who demonstrate great potential to become leaders in the agricultural journalism industry.
+Entrants are selected from across the globe to attend a professional development Boot Camp at that year’s IFAJ Congress.

 Each state rural press club holds its own annual awards – click here for contacts.